FrancescoLucarini/BackdoorPy/README.md

 You need to run only main_server.py and main_client.py

 You need to change the ip address in main_client.py with your personal hacking machine

+Note: If you have python3.6, you can't execute commands because of subprocess library